OPS-E2E-PPE/VBA-Docs/api/Access.ToggleButton.ColumnHidden.md

 > [!NOTE]
 > To set or change this property for a table or query by using Visual Basic, you must use a column's **Properties** collection.
 For more information about using the **Properties** collection, see **[Properties](Access.ToggleButton.properties.md)**.

 You can display a field in a query even though the column for the field is hidden in table Datasheet view.
-You can use values from a hidden column as the criteria for a filter even though the column remains hidden after the filter is applied.
+Use values from a hidden column as the criteria for a filter even though the column remains hidden after the filter is applied.

 Setting a field's **ColumnWidth** property to 0, or resizing the field to a zero width in Datasheet view, causes Microsoft Access to set the corresponding **ColumnHidden** property to **True**.
 Unhiding a column restores the **ColumnWidth** property to the value it had before the field was hidden.